python/cpython/Doc/library/os.rst

    This function can support :ref:`specifying a file descriptor <path_fd>`.
 The descriptor must refer to an opened directory, not an open file.

-   This function can raise :exc:`OSError`, such as :exc:`FileNotFoundError` and :exc:`NotADirectoryError`.
+   This function can raise :exc:`OSError` subclasses such as :exc:`FileNotFoundError`, :exc:`PermissionError`, and exc:`NotADirectoryError`.

    .. versionadded:: 3.3
       Added support for specifying *path* as a file descriptor